Global analysis of measured and unmeasured hadronic two-body weak decays of antitriplet charmed baryons: The global fit analysis

 After performing the global fit presented in Ref.~\cite{Huang:2021aqu}, a significant amount of experimental data has been updated, and some previously unmeasured decay channels are now available experimentally which are shown in Table \ref{table3}.
 In addition, several theoretical studies have focused on related decays~\cite{Hsiao:2021nsc,Zhong:2022exp}.
 As a result of these advancements, it is necessary to address the gaps in the previous analysis and update it so as to obtain more insights from the newly available data.

 \begin{widetext}

 \end{widetext}

 Note that for the SU(3) irreducible amplitudes in Eq.~\ref{su3} in fact each has two decay amplitudes.
-They are expressed by the parity violating scalar S and parity conserving pseudoscalar P wave form factors as
+This means that the $a_i$, $b_i$,$c_i$, $d_i$ and $e_i$ each contains two amplitudes.
+We expressed them by $f^q_i$ and $g^q_i$ representing parity violating scalar S and parity conserving pseudoscalar P wave form factors as the followings

 In general, $f^q$ and $g^q$ are complex.
 We find that the present data can be well fitted by all of them to be real.
 If CP violations are measured in some of the observables, we have to use complex numbers for the amplitudes.
 But for now, fitting the form factors with real numbers is sufficient.
+Their fitting results are displayed in Table~\ref{table3}.

 The experimental observables, branching ratios, and polarization parameters $\alpha$ are given in Ref.~\cite{Huang:2021aqu} as the following

 where $\hat\omega_i$ and $\hat p_{B_n}$ are the unit vector of initial state spin and final state momentum, respectively.
 Depending on the specific processes, the $F$ and $G$ are linear functions of $f_i$ and $g_i$, respectively.
 The parameter $\alpha$~\cite{He:2015fsa} is given by